Always expect the unexpected for it is the unexpected that will lead to disappointment – I. W.Fredd

 Sky laughed incredulously.
 “Stop?
 Why?
-You’re the one who wanted to know what is wrong with me.
+You’re the one who wants to know what’s wrong with me.
 Here it is.
 Let’s talk about how we’re practically on the run because of what that evil murderer did!”

 “I said stop it, Skylar!”
 Mrs. Joshua roared.
 Her eyes seemed to darken ominously, smoldering with unspoken threat.
 “You don’t know a thing about the situation.
 Do not speak about what you don’t know.”

 “Don’t,” Sky hissed and matched her glower with his own.
 “Don’t treat me like I’m some stupid kid who doesn’t know anything.
 I was there when he confessed to killing them all.
 I was sitting in those stands with the victims!”
 He took a bold step forward.
 “So don’t tell me that I don’t know, mom!
 I know what happened!
 I know everything, and I won’t let you or anybody else tell me otherwise!”